-- We use ethical, sustainable ingredients in our products from suppliers who share our values.
-These include Shipton Mill flours, Hillfarm British rapeseed oil, Halen Môn sea salt and organic British dairy.
+- We aim to use ethical, sustainable ingredients in our products from suppliers who share our values.
+These include Shipton Mill flours, Hillfarm British rapeseed oil, Halen Môn sea salt and British dairy.

 - The majority of our ingredients originate in the UK, and therefore do not need to be shipped huge distances.